alandu20/nft_strategy/README.md

 # NFT Trading System

-Note this a partial version of the full repo.
-Inquiries: alan.du20@gmail.com.

 Evaluate NFT opportunities on OpenSea and LooksRare in real-time as they are listed, using a pricing and required edge framework for market making and stat-arb strategies for event-driven opportunities.
+Inspiration from options trading strategies used at prop trading firms.
+Realized PnL of 29 ETH using initial investment of 25 ETH (50 trades with a typical holding period of 2 weeks).

 Semi-automated using Heroku.

+This a partial version of the full repo.
+Inquiries: alan.du20@gmail.com.

 # Files
 1. config.py: inputs by collection